flim-labs/flim-labs-api/Measure_frequency/README.md

 # Measure frequency

-Here you can find the commented code used in [measure-frequency](/Measure_frequency/measure-frequency.py) example
+Here you can find the commented code used in [measure-frequency](/Measure_frequency/measure-frequency.py) GUI

 ##### Needed libraries